dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 The problem with the latter problem is no tool does it, and at the higher rates (like 10Gbit) actually doing timestamps well is problematic.

-The former problem is that few good tools for creating isochronous traffic exist. d-itg is not exactly "safe" to run on the open internet, and I'd like something with hard realtime privs that used fdtimers to get accurate resolutions below 10ms.
+The middle problem is that few good tools for creating isochronous traffic exist.
+Flent has a test built around the d-itg voip simulation tool, but d-itg is not exactly "safe" to run on the open internet, and I'd like something with hard realtime privs that used fdtimers to get accurate resolutions below 10ms.